 The four western islands, Tenerife, La Palma, La Gomera and El Hierro, in descending order of size, have ragged coastlines with cliffs rising vertiginously out of the ocean.
 Of these, however, only Tenerife has beaches of any size and the golden sands that make them so popular.

 Our first-timer’s guide to the best Canary Islands will help you decide which Canary Islands destination is best for you.
 And you will find plenty of delightful beaches in our guide to the best beaches in Spain.

 If you prefer to plan and book your trip to Spain without any effort and hassle, use the expertise of our local travel experts to make sure your trip will be just like you dream it to be.

-Ready for a trip to Spain ?
-Check out the snapshot The Rough Guide to Spain .
-If you travel further in Spain , read more about the best time to go, the best places to visit and best things to do in Spain.
-For inspiration use the Spain itineraries from The Rough Guide to Spain and our local travel experts .
-A bit more hands on, learn about getting there , getting around the country and where to stay once you are there.
+Ready for a trip to Spain?
+Check out the snapshot of The Rough Guide to Spain.
+If you travel further in Spain, read more about the best time to go, the best places to visit and the best things to do in Spain.
+For inspiration use the Spain itineraries from The Rough Guide to Spain and our local travel experts.
+A bit more hands-on, learn about getting there, getting around the country and where to stay once you are there.